-Section 6.2.3 requires that an owner claiming an exemption under Section 4.2 or Section 4.3 shall maintain annual operating records.
-This information shall be retained for at least five years, shall be readily available, and submitted to the APCO upon request and at the end of each calendar year in a manner and form approved by the APCO.
-Therefore, the following conditions will be listed on the ATC to ensure compliance:
+6.2.3 An owner claiming an exemption under Section 4.2 or Section 4.3 shall maintain annual operating records.
+This information shall be retained for at least five years, shall be readily available, and provided to the APCO upon request.
+The records shall include, but are not limited to, the following: